Alcibiades: Further military successes

-Return to Athens, dismissal, and death
+Exile and death

 Return to Athens

 Alcibiades returns in triumph to Athens; illustration from a 1910s history textbook.

 It was in the aftermath of these successes that Alcibiades resolved to finally return to Athens in the spring of 407 BC.
 Even in the wake of his recent victories, Alcibiades was exceedingly careful in his return, mindful of the changes in government, the charges still technically hanging over him, and the great injury he had done to Athens.
 Thus Alcibiades, rather than going straight home, first went to Samos to pick up 20 ships and proceeded with them to the Ceramic Gulf where he collected 100 talents.
 He finally sailed to Gytheion to make inquiries, partly about the reported preparations of the Spartans there, and partly about the feelings in Athens regarding his return.
 His inquiries assured him that the city was kindly disposed towards him and that his closest friends urged him to return.

 Therefore, he finally sailed into Piraeus where the crowd had gathered, desiring to see the famous Alcibiades.
 He entered the harbor full of fear until he saw his cousin and others of his friends and acquaintances, who invited him to land.
 Upon arriving on shore he was greeted with a hero's welcome.
 Nevertheless, some saw an evil omen in the fact that he had returned to Athens on the very day when the ceremony of the Plynteria (the feast where the old statue of Athena would get cleansed) was being celebrated.
 This was regarded as the unluckiest day of the year to undertake anything of importance.
 His enemies took note of this and kept it in mind for a future occasion.

 All the criminal proceedings against him were canceled and the charges of blasphemy were officially withdrawn.
 Alcibiades was able to assert his piety and to raise Athenian morale by leading the solemn procession to Eleusis (for the celebration of the Eleusinian Mysteries) by land for the first time since the Spartans had occupied Decelea.
 The procession had been replaced by a sea voyage, but this year Alcibiades used a detachment of soldiers to escort the traditional procession.
 His property was restored and the ecclesia elected him supreme commander of land and sea (strategos autokrator).